beqpolk1/csci-592-spring2022/project/testing_methods.md

 [(home)](https://beqpolk1.github.io/csci-592-spring2022/)

+## Test Plan

+### Goals

+**Part 1:**

+* Answer three types of question:
+  1. When the same data is present in multiple databases, which one should I access it from?
+  2. When data for the same U-Schema entity is spread out between multiple databases, how do I tell where to search to satisfy a query for that entity?
+  3. How do I join different data from different databases together?
+* Which will require:
+  * Having data for the same entity represented in at least two different databases (1), which will require transforming one schema into another
+  * Having data for the same *entity type* but for different *specific entities* in at least two different databases (2)
+  * Having data that is for different entity types and semantically related in at least two different databases (3)
+* These questions will be subject to **correctness tests**: does query processing return a correct result
+  * Could be determined through item counts
+* Goal:
+  * Have data stored in 3 different database systems: graph, relational, and document
+  * Define and process at least one specific query for each question above and test for correctness; two queries per question would be better

+**Part 2:**

+* Evaluating queries in an efficient manner
+  * What type of queries?
+    * Similar to queries considered for the above questions
+    * The U-Schema paper focuses mostly on "select" style statements, so analyzing OLAP style data use
+  * This will require a cost measurement: previous literature would support time, cardinality, secondary storage accesses
+    * Time (wall clock): not generalizeable, but would allow separating cost of "native queries" from cost of processing at the meta-level
+    * Cardinality: could be a good measurement, as processing fewer data items will generally lead to better performance
+    * Secondary storage accesses: very difficult to measure since the system being constructed is not the one reading from disk, individual DB's do that step
+    * System memory: not much of a history of this, but since this system will involve handling large amounts of data in memory it could be relevant
+* Which will require:
+  * Defining a cost estimation mechanism
+  * Defining at least two different execution plans for the same query such that the same result is obtained, but intermediary steps are different
+    * Will need to define different processing mechanisms such that different execution plans can be generated (e.g. nested loop join vs. block join)
+    * Could define an indexing data structure, and have one plan disregard it while another plan uses it
+  * Estimating the costs for each execution plan
+  * Observing true cost for each execution plan and verifying that each returns the correct results
+* These questions will be subject to **quantitative tests**
+  * Do the cost estimates align with true costs
+  * Did the supposed optimization methods yield lower true costs
+* Goal:
+  * Have at least two different queries to analyze; these could overlap with those used for part 1; more queries would be better
+  * Have at least two different execution plans for each query; more execution plans could be useful
+  * Have at least two different size datasets to test against

+## Research

 ### Query optimization by semantic reasoning:
 https://www.proquest.com/docview/303207778?pq-origsite=gscholar&fromopenview=true
 * Structure example database "to illustrate the special capabilities..." of the project